Baguel/Python_Chatbot/README.md

 ## API_KEY

-To run this project, you will need to add the API KEY in your environment like this:
+To run this project, you will need to add the API KEY in your environment like this if you are on ubuntu:
 `export google='API_KEY'`
+but if you are on windows do that;
+`set google=API_KEY`

 Please use google for Variable's name and add your true API_KEY. \
 Go to the root of this repository like this and run requirements.txt: